muhammadamir-github/odoo_module_description_regulations/readme.md

 3. Lists should be of the correct type, the following is to assist:
 	- If list's children *have* children
-		- If list's chldren's are of *nature* the list is supposed to classify/categorize
+		- If list's chldren are of *nature* the *list or a parent of the list* is supposed to classify/categorize
+			- If list's chldren are Objects not Classes
 				- Enumerated List
 			- Else
 				- Bullet List
+		- Else
+			- Bullet List
-	- Else If list's children *DONT have* children
+	- Else If list's children *DON'T have* children
-		- If list's chldren's are of *nature* the list is supposed to classify/categorize
+		- If list's chldren are of *nature* the *list or a parent of the list* is supposed to classify/categorize If list's chldren are Objects not Classes
 				- If list's children's text is *long*
 					- Enumerated List
 				- Else If list's children's text is *short*
 					- Field List
+			- Else
+				- Bullet List
 		- Else
 			- Bullet List